This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 Non-immigrant students are not eligible for this exemption.
 Non-immigrant students, as defined by federal immigration law, may hold one of the following visas: A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, TN, TD and V, and TROV and NATO.

 All students applying for this exemption must sign an affidavit.
 If a student is without lawful immigration status, the student must state that he/she has filed an application to legalize his/her immigration status or will file an application as soon as he/she is eligible to do so.
-Go to AB540 California Nonresident Tuition Exemption Request & Affidavit to print a copy of the form.
-Go to AB540 to read additional Frequently Asked Questions regarding this tuition exemption for eligible California high school graduates.
+Submit the AB540 California Nonresident Tuition Exemption Request & Affidavit .
+Go to AB540/Dream Act for information on California state financial aid.

-Students will be placed on academic probation if they:
+Students will be placed on academic probation when:

 transfer to SMC while on disqualification status at another college or university; or